gavlegoat/webpage/content/cs342/_index.md

 ## Academic Honesty

 Homeworks and quizzes are to be done individually.
-For the final project, groups of up to three will be allowed.
+For the final project, groups of up to four will be allowed.
 You are allowed to discuss ideas and share data, but you may not share any code.
 You also may not post solutions to any assignments in a place where other people may see them.
 You are allowed to look at publically available online discussions (e.g., StackOverflow) so long